Electrical Engineering BSEE

 Telecommunications and Digital Signal Processing (DSP)

-Telecommunications and digital signal processing (DSP) are two of the fastest-growing fields of electrical engineering.
-The telecommunications and DSP areas of study prepare students for mastery of fundamental and applied knowledge in the theory and the technology of the transmission and processing of information-bearing signals such as voice, audio, data, images, and video.
+The telecommunications and DSP areas of study prepare students for mastery of fundamental and applied knowledge in the theory and the technology of the transmission and processing of information-bearing signals such as voice, audio, data, images and video.
 The curriculum includes core courses in electromagnetic propagation, communication devices and media, signal processing, analog and digital communication.
-Complementary electives can be taken in computers, electronics, control systems, and electric power systems.
+Complementary electives can be taken in computers, electronics, control systems and electric power systems.

-Career opportunities include design and development of digital communications systems and telephony, speech recognition systems, fiber-optic networks, digital radio, medical diagnostic image processing, high-definition television, cellular and wireless communications, satellite communications, networked multimedia communications, and personal communication systems.
+Career opportunities include design and development of digital communications systems and telephony, speech recognition systems, communications networks, digital radio, medical diagnostic image processing, high-definition television, cellular and wireless communications, satellite communications, networked multimedia communications and personal communication systems.

 Electronics